FAR-Lab/Interactive-Lab-Hub/Lab 3/README.md

 *Document how the system works*

+* I was never able to fully get the camera to recognize any intelligible voice commands.
+Due to this limitation, I instead wizarded the device using two seperate phones.
+One phone acted as the "Guitar Buddy"  that magically turned on (or was called) was a user picked up the guitar.
+I think wizarded the voice interaction from a
 *Include videos or screencaptures of both the system and the controller.*

 ## Test the system